How to find the right watch size

 Choose the right size

-Of course, the size of a watch is not comparable to shoe size, as theoretically you could wear a larger watch on a narrow wrist.
-However, to find a suitable watch, you should first measure your wrist using the bracelet.
+Of course, the size of a watch is not comparable to shoe size, since theoretically you could wear a larger watch even on a narrow wrist.
+However, to find the right watch, you should first measure your wrist using the strap.
 Small watches have a diameter of 41 millimeters and are particularly suitable for a wrist with a circumference of around 16 centimeters.
-If the wrist has a circumference of around 19 centimeters, a medium model with a circumference of 46 millimeters is a good choice.
-There are also watch models that are marked with the additional word XXL.
-Such particularly large watches are particularly suitable for a wrist with a circumference of 22 centimeters or more.
+If your wrist has a circumference of around 19 centimeters, a medium model with a circumference of 46 millimeters is a good choice.
+There are also watch models that are marked with the suffix XXL.
+These particularly large watches are particularly suitable for wrists with a circumference of 22 centimeters or more.

-However, the whole thing is not as simple as it seems here, because there can be other gradations that can differ significantly depending on the manufacturer.
-Some manufacturers also offer particularly small watches with a circumference of 34 to 37 millimeters.
-The terminology can also vary greatly.
-A watch of size XXL can therefore also be described as oversized.
+However, the whole thing isn't as simple as presented here, as there may well be other gradations that can vary significantly depending on the manufacturer.
+Thus, some manufacturers also offer particularly small watches with a circumference of 34 to 37 millimeters.
+Furthermore, the terminology can vary considerably.
+A watch in size XXL can therefore also be described as oversized.

-A watch should not only be chosen according to personal feelings
+A watch should not only be chosen according to personal preference

-The size of the watch is of course an important criterion for looking after your wrist properly.
-Only by choosing the right size will a watch fit perfectly.
-But it is not just about practical aspects.
-An XXL watch can be interesting in certain professions and make a good impression.
-This is the case, for example, if you work in a creative profession.
-A beautician or someone who works in the field of design can really stand out with a large and very colorful watch.
+Watch size is, of course, an important criterion for properly caring for your wrist.
+Only by choosing the correct size will a watch fit perfectly.
+But it's not just about practical aspects.
+An XXL watch can be quite interesting in certain professions and make a sensible impression.
+This is especially true if you work in a creative profession.
+A beautician or someone working in design can really stand out with a large and colorful watch.
 In such professions, it is certainly welcome.

-Things can be very different in jobs where a particularly serious appearance is required.
-An employee in a bank will therefore tend to go for a more discreet model that does not stand out due to its excessive size.
+The situation can be quite different in professions where a particularly professional appearance is required.
+A bank employee will therefore likely opt for a more discreet model that doesn't stand out due to its excessive size.
 Of course, the type of watch also plays a role.
-A silver watch in XXL format obviously looks completely different to a large watch that is pink or light blue.
-In general, in serious jobs where you have to pay particular attention to your appearance, you should go for smaller watch sizes.
+A silver XXL watch will naturally look completely different than a large pink or light blue watch.
+Generally speaking, in professional professions where you have to pay particular attention to your appearance, you should opt for smaller watch sizes.

 Other important factors regarding the correct size of a watch

 As already mentioned, the topic of watch size is actually very tricky.
 As already described, it starts with the different gradations.
 Not all manufacturers conform to this.
-But even watches that have the same circumference can look very different.
-This is mainly due to the relationship between the dial and the bezel.
-A particularly wide bezel can make a watch look smaller, whereas an extended dial can also make a watch look larger.
-This effect is particularly enhanced if the bezel has been very finely crafted.
-A wide bezel can also make a watch look a little clunky, but of course this is again in the eye of the beholder.
+But even watches with the same circumference can appear completely different.
+This is primarily due to the relationship between the dial and the bezel.
+A particularly wide bezel can make a watch appear smaller, whereas an extended dial can also make a watch appear larger.
+This effect is particularly accentuated if the bezel is very finely crafted.
+A wide bezel can also make a watch appear a little clunky, but of course this is again in the eye of the beholder.
 Colors can also influence the perception of size of a watch.
-A black watch always tends to look a little more pompous.
+A black watch always tends to appear a little more pompous.

-Ultimately, you can base your calculations on the following dimensions:
+Ultimately, you can base your decision on the following dimensions:

 • A wrist circumference of 16 cm results in a watch diameter of 38 mm – 41 mm